All Episodes

 I didn't hear him say anything about debates.

-I thought I gave a great answer, and here you are telling me I missed the point because the guy was looking as for how Trump ought to deal with her in debates, that's not gonna happen until September 26th.
+I thought I gave a great answer, and here you are telling me I missed the point because the guy was, look, as for how Trump ought to deal with her in debates, that's not going to happen till September 26th.

-And I know exactly what Hillary's gonna do in these debates.
+And I know exactly what Hillary is going to do in these debates.

-She's gonna try to outwonk Trump to show her qualifications, the intimate knowledge of how government works for people.
+She's going to try to outwonk Trump to show her qualifications, the intimate knowledge of how government works for people.

-She's gonna try to illustrate that Trump doesn't know what anything is.
+She's going to try to illustrate that Trump doesn't know what anything is.

-The GI Bill, the uh Restoration Act of Turtle Lights Act of 1845.
+The GI Bill, the Restoration Act of Turtle Lights Act of 1845.

 But I'm not a formal or informal advisor.